uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/algorithms.md

 # Algorithm complexity

-The formal term for working out the cost of an algorithm is [algorithm analysis](https://en.wikipedia.org/wiki/Analysis_of_algorithms), and we often refer to the cost as the algorithm's {glossary-link term="complexity" reference-text="introduction"}*complexity*{glossary-link end}.
+The formal term for working out the cost of an algorithm is [algorithm analysis](https://en.wikipedia.org/wiki/Analysis_of_algorithms), and we often refer to the cost as the algorithm's {glossary-link term="complexity"}*complexity*{glossary-link end}.
 The most common complexity is the "time complexity" (a rough idea of how long it takes to run), but often the "space complexity" is of interest - how much memory or disk space will the algorithm use up when it's running?

-There's more about how the cost of an algorithm is described in industry, using a widely agreed on convention called {glossary-link term="big-o" reference-text="introduction"}'Big O Notation'{glossary-link end}, in the ["The whole story!"](the-whole-story) section at the end of this chapter.
+There's more about how the cost of an algorithm is described in industry, using a widely agreed on convention called {glossary-link term="big-o"}'Big O Notation'{glossary-link end}, in the ["The whole story!"](the-whole-story) section at the end of this chapter.

 {panel end}